 KVRT Placemaking Project

-The Stuart Historic Neighborhood Association and the City of Kalamazoo are working together to transform the public space that runs along the Kalamazoo Valley River Trail (KVRT) at the corner of Kalamazoo and Westnedge Ave.
+The Stuart Historic Neighborhood Association and the City of Kalamazoo are working together to transform the public space that runs along the Kalamazoo River Valley Trail (KRVT) at the northwest corner of Kalamazoo and Westnedge Ave.

 "Placemaking" Defined